So when I started this blog, I promised myself to blog at least once a week.

 I really CAN’T believe I came back three months after since my last post on my journal page.

-The biggest issue from my missing 105 days would be yesterday, when I interviewed for KHNP (Korea Hydra Nuclear & Power Co.)
+The biggest issue from my missing 105 days would be yesterday, when I had my job interview for KHNP (Korea Hydra Nuclear & Power Co.)
 I was thrilled to get the day over with, to be honest really.
-I was so overwhelmed because my interview and mid term exams were scheduled on the same day.
+I was overwhelmed by the whole week because my interview and mid term exams were scheduled on the same day.
 I had English and Physics II tests on Tuesday, Chinese and Calculus on Wednesday, and Literature on Thursday as well as my interview in the afternoon.
 I screwed up Calculus and Literature because I couldn’t find the time to study them both, and I think giving up on the two to get myself focused more on the other subjects and the interview wasn’t such a bad idea considering they were the top two subjects that requires the most time and effort.

 The interview was on 3:35 p.m., but I went out early to get a feel of the atmosphere.
 Too early, I guess, because by the time I arrived the clock was pointing 2:00 sharp.
 I grabbed my papers to prepare for the debate session, and time went pretty fast.

-By about 3:00, everyone scheduled for the same time as me arrived and gathered in the hall.
+By about 3:00, all other interviewees arrived and gathered in the hall.
 There were about 15 students including myself, and I was the only girl.
-Of course.

-When the minute hand stroke the number 8 a person called for us to line up with our application forms and identification documents.
-We were then divided into two, to decide which group would have their debate session first.
+When the minute hand stroke 8 a person called for us to line up with our application forms and identification documents.
+We were then divided into two, to decide which group would have their individual or debate session first.
 I was sorted to group B, and I was told to line up with 6 other students and get ready for the debate.

 While waiting for our individual interviews, we got to know each other and were offered the pleasure of food to fill our empty stomachs.
 I hadn’t eaten anything since I woke up, so I was basically starving.
 Talking was fun- I really got the nervous feeling out of my system and they all had a good sense of humor.
 Everyone seemed nice and sweet.